Heirat/bmw_js/README.md

 # JS practice with BMW X6 promo page
-This is a result of my work on 3-days intensive provided Glo Academy (https://www.youtube.com/c/GloAcademyChannel/featured).<br>
+This is a result of my work on 3-days intensive provided Glo Academy (https://www.youtube.com/c/GloAcademyChannel/featured). <br>
-Styles and markup were given, it was neccesary to repeat the scripts.
+Styles and markup were given, it was neccesary to reproduce the scripts.

 ## Features:
 - Accordion